charlyoleg2/dedale_mono/README.md

 8. nR4: the 4th micro-service for reading the data from persistent media
 9. dedalui: the *svelte-kit* dynamic web-ui of *dedale*
 10. dedalep: the *svelte-kit* static pages of *dedale*
+11. dedalas: the *astro* static pages of *dedale*
-11. back-config: the configuration of the backend
+12. back-config: the configuration of the backend

-A public instance of *dedalep* is available on that [github-page](https://charlyoleg2.github.io/dedale_mono/).
+A public instance of *dedalas* is available on [github-page](https://charlyoleg2.github.io/dedale_mono/).
 The *code source* is available on [github](https://github.com/charlyoleg2/dedale_mono).